CounterpartyXCP/picopayments-hub/README.rst

  - The payer can recover the deposit after a timeout if no commit was made.
  - Both parties commit and close the channel.
- - The payer collects the change after the payee publishes the secret.
+ - The payer collects the change after the payee publishes the spend secret.

-**The commit transaction secret must be the same as the deposit transaction secret!**
+**The commit transaction spend secret must be the same as the deposit transaction spend secret!**

 pay to script: